-Editorial: Michigan should fix its tax code to attract data center jobs
+Editorial: State should fix tax code to attract IT jobs

 The $5 billion data center proposed for the Grand Rapids area gives Michigan another opportunity to make its tax policy competitive for attracting jobs and investment.